 As comprehensive risk management and fraud prevention platform, Covery has an in-depth understanding of what account takeover is, why it happens, and how to identify ATO fraud on the fly and prevent it.
 Read on to know how to ensure your business does not follow in Twitter’s footsteps.

 What is account takeover fraud?

-- Data collection — after obtaining credentials and gaining access to the account, fraudsters try to extract any additional data: phone numbers, SSN, address, and other details.
-This increases the value of these credentials on the black market.
+- Data collection — after obtaining credentials and gaining access to account, fraudsters try to extract any additional data: phone numbers, SSN, address and other details.
+This increases the value of these credentials on the market.

-- Monetary gain — if there are some funds stored in this account, they can be withdrawn to the fraudster’s card or banking account.
-If there are credit card details stored, fraudsters can try to use this card to their own ends, etc.
+- Monetary gain — if there are some funds stored at this account, they can be withfrawn to fraudster’s card or banking account.
+If there are credit card details stored, fraudster can try to use this card to their own ends, etc.